rdmpage/biostor-classic/README.md

 ### mysqlbigram

-We create a bigram index on the hl_title table to help search for journal matches.
-This requires a MySQL plugin.
+We create a bigram index on the bhl_title table to help search for journal matches.
+This requires a MySQL plugin to support bigram searches.

 Grab mysqlbigram from https://sites.google.com/site/mysqlbigram/